-Civil society engagement in the EITI will be assessed in accordance with EITI Protocol: Participation of civil society.
-Stakeholders are requested to provide input on Zambia's adherence with the protocol.
+Civil society engagement in the EITI will be assessed in accordance with EITI Protocol: Participation of civil society5.
+Stakeholders are requested to provide input on the Republic of the Congo's adherence with the protocol.

 Any concerns related to potential breaches of the protocol should be accompanied with a description of the related incident, including its timing, actors involved and the link to the EITI process.
 If available, supporting documentation should be provided.
 Stakeholders may also indicate which provision of the civil society protocol they consider the breach(es) to relate to.
 Responses will be anonymised and be kept confidential.